Artem Chigvintsev & Sharna Burgess Join ‘DWTS’ Bahamas Fan Getaway

 Emma Slater, who is currently competing alongside James Van Der Beek, spoke to Entertainment Tonight about her participation in the getaway and what fans can expect if they attend.

-Said Emma to ET, “It’s just a really cool chance to go and hang out in an awesome place with a bunch of friends, and then new friends, and, Dancing With the Stars dancers.”
+“It’s just a really cool chance to go and hang out in an awesome place with a bunch of friends, and then new friends, and, Dancing with the Stars dancers.”

 “Maybe get a spin from the boys?
 They’ll look after you, you know,” she continued.
 “And they’ll be there, shirts off and everything.
 Pool parties, hangouts, you get to see some costumes, you get to do some dancing, it’ll be a really fun time!”